-The application window will be open for six (6) weeks.
-Applicant interviews for selected applications will follow applicant response windows, which will be followed by Kansas Department of Commerce leadership grant selection and award announcements.
+The application window will be open for ten (10) weeks.
+Applicant interviews for selected applications will follow public comment and applicant response windows, which will be followed by Kansas Department of Commerce leadership grant selection and award announcements.
+Program timelines are provided below for reference.